 For more details about Shiny Pokémon and the above aspects, check out the article below.
 There’s more analysis here too.

-Galarian Slowpoke can not be shiny through its initial encounter, but can become shiny through breeding.
+Galarian Slowpoke can not be shiny through its initial encounter, but can become shiny through breeding or when encountered on the Isle of Armor.

 Lastly, the Starter Pokémon you pick at the start of the game (Scorbunny, Sobble, and Grookey) cannot be Shiny.
 You can however breed them for their Shiny forms.